Somatic origins of psychiatric illnesses

+This article will be dedicated to the evaluation and especially to the fact that it is important to think about the organic origins of a psychiatric or psychological pathology when you have a patient who presents to you.
 It is the idea that behind a patient who is depressed, who is anxious, who has a mood instability can hide a somatic disorder, an organic disorder.
 That is to say, a medical or surgical pathology to be treated.

 During the general examination, it is important that you begin it by paying attention to the patient’s general condition.
 Observe the way he or she presents.
 Is your patient thin?
 Is he sweating?
 Does he or she complain of intense fatigue?
 If you have severe fatigue, consider ordering a blood test or ask to be seen by a general practitioner.
-There may be an organic problem behind this fatigue!
+There may be an organic problem behind this fatigue !

 During the assessment, whether you are a physician, psychologist, psychotherapist or other, it is very important that you ask the patient the right questions.
 Start by asking if they have a history of hormonal disorders.
 Does he have hypothyroidism, hyperthyroidism, hypoparathyroidism or hyperparathyroidism?
 The hormonal disturbance of these hormones can cause, due to excitement and in the case of hyperthyroidism, anxiety.
 Conversely, hypothyroidism can cause slowing down, sadness, weight gain, etc. In these cases, the treatment is not at all psychiatric or psychological.